jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Attach the X rail"
 image = "rail---attach-x-rail.jpg"
-content = "Drop the X rail on top of the spacer and screw it in with two 20mm countersunks." %}
+content = "Drop the X rail on top of the spacer and screw it in with two 20mm countersinks." %}

 {% include step.html
 title = "Create bearing towers"